The ghosts of the Ecole Normale. Life, death and legacy of Ren\'e Gateaux: In the Storm

-It is on December 10th, 1914 that Borel writes to Volterra about Gateaux's death. {\it The success will unfortunately cost irrepleceable losses ; among the sad news I have recently heard, one that caused me most grief is Gateaux's death.
-The conditions in which it was announced to us leave unfortunately the tiniest hope of a mistake.
-I want though to hope that on the dozens of pupils of the Ecole Normale considered as lost, there will be at least one or two who will come back at the end of the war.} Volterra sadly anwered some days later : {\it Gateaux was very talented and I am sure that he had a great future.
-He was developing his ideas in a somehow slow but always precise way.
-Last year, he had worked a lot and I did not doubt that all the material for his thesis was ready.
-How many young lives have been the victims of this war !
-It is horrible to think\dots } The same day a telegram was sent to Borel by Volterra in the name of the Mathematical seminary in Rome :{\it Mathematical seminary Rome expresses deep grief received new about his former member Gateaux and all his great sympathy to the Ecole Normale}.
+Only on December 10th did Borel write to Volterra about Gateaux's death (\citett{MazliakTazzioli2009}, page 47), mentioning his anxious hope that of the dozens of pupils of the \'Ecole Normale considered as lost, there will be at least one or two who will come back at the end of the war.
+Volterra sadly answered some days later (\citett {MazliakTazzioli2009}, page 48) and wrote that he was sure that Ren\'e would have had a great future.
+The same day a telegram was sent to the \'Ecole Normale by Volterra in the name of the Mathematical seminar in Rome.